 Finally, I hope you all have a great summer and that you learn a great deal.
 The Externship will certainly feel like work, but most, if not all, of you will find it to be great fun.
 So have a good time, and do a really good job so that another SIU law student may follow in your footsteps after you have graduated.

+John F. Erbes

+Director of Clinical & Experiential Education

-Mark Brittingham Clinical Assistant Professor mabritt@siu.edu (618) 453-8744
+Clinical Associate Professor

+erbes@siu.edu

+(618) 536-8319